cpplibv/libv/LIBV-TODO.md

 cleanup
 	libv.ui: using FontSize = int16_t; -> enum class FontSize : int16_t {};
-	libv.ui.font: line 179 not just log but return default on error libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target
+	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target